mono/website/docs/about-mono/showcase/companies-using-mono.md

 -   [Vladster](https://vladster.net) Created IncoPOS - a desktop point of sale and inventory management system for Windows, Linux and macOS running on Mono.
 Their cloud service [IncoCloud](https://incocloud.com) runs on Linux using Mono and connects hundreds of branches in real-time.
 Their Android app [IncoDroid](http://incodroid.com) uses Xamarin and Mono and reuses most of the logic from IncoPOS.

+-   [MaxSoft](https://maxsoft.bg) is using Mono and .NET to develop Viber chat bots for Windows, Mac OS and Linux servers.
+They also develop [mobile apps](https://maxsoft.bg/apps) using Xamarin.

 MindTouch Based Projects
 ========================